 D: No impact.
-At over 1/2-acre each, the resultant parcels would have ample space to allow parking for the residences that each could potentially support.
+At over one acre in size, the project would have ample space to allow parking for the residences and customers for the existing businesses on site, that each could potentially support.
 There would be no impact.

 E, F: No impact.
 Circulation is governed by the Town of Paradise General Plan's circulation element, Town code regarding streets and public places, and Town code regarding vehicles and traffic.
 The project would not conflict with any provision of the general plan or any other governing document.
-No pedestrian, public transit, or bicycle facilities are in or near the project area.
 The proposed project would not conflict with any applicable plans and no impacts would result.
 No project components would create hazards or barriers to pedestrians or bicyclists.
 There would be no impact from the proposed project.